-Team-building games and activities are a great tool for helping students learn to work together, listen carefully, communicate clearly, and think creatively.
+Team-building games and activities are a fun way to help students learn to work together, listen carefully, communicate clearly, and think creatively.
 They also give your students the chance to get to know each other, build trust as a community and, best of all, have fun!
 Below we’ve gathered team-building games and activities for the classroom.
 If you’re looking for online team-building activities, we have those too!

 Watch the video below to see three of our favorite in-person team-building games in action, then read on for more ideas.